Public Records Requests

 Many city records, including ordinances, resolutions, meeting minutes, building records, and contracts are available online on the Digital Records Center.

 Due to the ongoing COVID-19 situation, please see the City’s COVID-19 page for up to date city operations and news.

 To request Everett Police records, please use the Everett Public Records Request Center.
 Requests may also be made through the mail at 3002 Wetmore Ave, by phone at 425-257-8539 (voicemail), or in person with any Everett Police officer.

 The Police Records Unit is located at 3002 Wetmore Ave.
 They may be reached by phone at 425-257-8539; fax at 425-257-6501 or by email.
 The Everett Police Department Records Officer is Jeanne Johnson Jacobs.

-Due to the ongoing COVID-19 situation, the Clerk’s Office is currently closed to the public.
-If your request is time sensitive, please include an explanation and any relevant deadlines.
+Due to the ongoing COVID-19 situation, the Clerk’s Office is open by appointment only on Mondays, Wednesdays and Thursdays.
 Please see the City’s COVID-19 operations page for current closures and news and to book an appointment online.